wontothree/wontothree.github.io/_posts/paper/2024-07-27-nmpc-of-inverted-pendulum.md

 ---
-title: "[Paper Review] NMPC of an Inverted Pendulum"
+title: "[Paper] NMPC of an Inverted Pendulum"
 excerpt:
 categories:
   - paper